-We are, from time to time, party to litigation arising in the ordinary course of our business.
+In addition, we are, from time to time, party to litigation arising in the ordinary course of our business.
 Management does not believe that the outcome of these claims will have a material adverse effect on our consolidated financial position, results of operations or cash flows based on the status of proceedings at this time.